Raman expert Di Yan has created an educational series with us in which he explains Raman for beginners in an easy way.

 The Raman fundamentals

 Raman spectroscopy belongs into the category of vibrational spectroscopy.
-This means that it analyzes a sample chemically, by using light to create (excite) molecular movement, and interpreting this interaction afterwards.
+This means that it analyzes a sample chemically, by using light to create (excite) molecular vibration, and interpreting this interaction afterwards.

 The Raman effect

 For a better understanding it is important to know, that when photons (light) "strike" matter, most of the scattered light remains unchanged in its wavelength.

 For example, if you point a green laser pointer at a wall, you will always see a green dot.
 The scattered light obviously has the same color and this phenomenon is called Rayleigh scattering.

 However, also inelastic scattering processes can occur, which then lead to the emission of light with a different wavelength.
 This usually happens in relation to molecular vibration.
 This scattering phenomenon, which was predicted by Adolf Smekal in 1923 and discovered by C.V.
 Raman in 1930, is called the Raman effect.